 - During economic growth, the purchase of durable goods is likely to increase.
 In comparison, you will see no increase in the sales of non-durable goods.
 Why does this happen?
 It is because non-durables include necessary goods like groceries.
 As a result, consumers buy the same amount of non-durables as they do in regular times.

 - During economic crises, consumers do not purchase the same amount of durable goods.
-Like we see a steep decline in automobile sales during a recession.
-A recession will not have the same effect on non-durable goods.
+In contrast to a steep decline in automobile sales during a recession, a recession does not affect non-durable goods.

-- Changes in the economy affect the sales of durable goods.
-As a result, people see them as reliable economic indicators.
-Changes in the economy do not affect non-durable goods.
-Hence, people don’t see them as reliable economic indicators.
+- Changes in the economy affect the sales of durable goods, and as, and there a result, people see them as reliable economic indicators.
+Changes in the economy do not affect non-durable goods, and hence, people don't see them as reliable economic indicators.

 As we saw, consumer non-durables are a stable figure in an economy.
 And stability is a factor that you should consider when looking for jobs.